Persomatey/unity-scene-bridge/README.md

 A simple additive scene loading system with a built-in loading screen workflow.

-Loads scenes asynchronously in the background, keeps them inactive until fully ready, displays a loading canvas during the transition, and then cleanly activates the new scene while unloading the old one.
+Loads scenes asynchronously in the background, keeps them inactive until fully ready, displays a loading canvas during the transition with an accurate loading bar, and then cleanly activates the new scene while unloading the old one, with a garbage collection pass in between.
 Designed to provide smooth, controlled scene transitions with minimal setup.

 Check out [Releases](https://github.com/Persomatey/unity-asynchronous-scene-loading-system/releases) tab to see a history of all versions of this package.